 Tips for Creating Screening Questions for Surveys

 A couple of quick tips when considering screening questions for candidates:

-- Include enough screeners to improve the quality of responses; only asking one or two may not narrow down your survey sample enough for accuracy.
+- Include enough screeners to improve the quality of responses.
+Only asking one or two may not narrow down your survey sample enough.

-- Always be specific with your online pre-screening questions to ensure non-qualifying respondents don’t slip into the mix.
-But, don’t get too specific as to frustrate people (for example, a respondent may know they went to the doctor within the last six months, but not which specific month).
+- Don’t get too specific with questions as it could frustrate people.
+For example, a respondent may know they went to the doctor within the last six months, but not in which specific month.

-Our surveys are beautifully rendered, pre-designed, and responsive, automatically adjusting to any screen size.
+Our surveys beautifully render and are responsive, automatically adjusting to any screen size.
 Get started with your online survey using SurveyLegend for free right now.

 What types of screening questions does your company use?
 Are there any specific focus group screening questions that you always ask?
 Let us know in the comments below!

 Screening questions prequalify survey respondents, narrowing down a large pool of respondents to get input only from your target audience.

 There are four types of screening questions: demographics, behavioral, industry-specific, and product-specific.